dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 * Click on "Add track" (![Add track](img/animation_add_track.png)) on the animation panel's track controls
 * Select "Add Call Func Track" from the list of possible track types
 * Select the SamplePlayer2D node in the selection window.
-Godot will add the track with the reference to the node
+Godot adds the track with the reference to the node
 * Select the timeline position, where Godot should play the sample by clicking on the timeline header
 * Click on "Add keyframe" near the settings of our func track